w3c/Guide/council/council.md

 See also: [Ongoing Team Attempts](https://www.w3.org/Member/wiki/DirectorFOdashboard#Team_is_attempting_to_find_consensus_or_not_ready_to_ask_a_Council)

-### Publishing formal objections
+### Publishing Formal Objections {#publishing-fos}

-Formal objections must be made public using [public-review-comments](https://lists.w3.org/Archives/Public/public-review-comments/), no later than when the relevant council is initiated.
+Formal Objections must be made public using [public-review-comments](https://lists.w3.org/Archives/Public/public-review-comments/), no later than when the relevant council is initiated.
 The team should publish formal objections as soon as reasonable within the 90 days investigation and mediation period, with some considerations including:

 - all Formal Objections must be published, even those that are expected to be — or have already been — withdrawn.
 - the Formal Objection ought to be made public as soon as it is received if it needs to be discussed by a [W3C Group](https://www.w3.org/groups/).